bowmanjeffs/paprica/README.md

 cd paprica
 chmod a+x *py
 chmod a+x *sh
-./paprica-run.sh test bacteria
+./paprica-run.sh test.bacteria bacteria
 ```
-...where XX is the paprica version should get you going and execute a run on the file test.fasta.
+...where XX is the paprica version should get you going and execute a run on the file test.bacteria.fasta.

 ###Mac OSX installation tutorial